Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 ### What You’ll Learn
 - How to ingest data into Snowflake & connect to Sigma
 - How to leverage Sigma functions for data prep
 - How to build a workbook and visualizations
-- How to embed a workbook in your application
+- How to embed a workbook into your application
-- How end users of the application can explore data and generate new insights in a self-serve fashion
+- How end users of the application can explore data and generate new insights in a self-serve fashion with Sigma

 ### What You’ll Need
 - Access to a Snowflake trial account on AWS or a Snowflake instance on AWS in which you have Account Admin permissions.